CENTURI-Hackathon-2022/placozoa-tracking/README.md

 # Problems that this software is trying to solve
 Understanding better Placozoans wound healing

-# Milestones
+# Objectives
-The milestones are likely in order of difficulty but they can be done in any.
+The objectives are likely in order of difficulty but they can be done in any.

-It is not expected, whatsoever, for all the milestones to be completed.
+It is not expected, whatsoever, for all the objectives to be completed.

-- Detecting and tracking the placozoan throughout the whole movie
+- Detecting and tracking the placozoan throughout the whole movie #2
-- Quantitatively characterising the shape of the placozoan over time
+- Quantitatively characterising the shape of the placozoan over time #3
-- Detecting and tracking the wound throughout the whole movie
+- Detecting and tracking the wound throughout the whole movie #4
-- Quantitatively characterising the shape of the wound over time
+- Quantitatively characterising the shape of the wound over time #5
-- Building a napari plugin for the detection and tracking
+- Building a napari plugin for the detection and tracking #6
-- Computing and quantifying the cell flows within the placozoan
+- Computing and quantifying the cell flows within the placozoan #7
-- Putting in relation placozoan and wound shape with cell flows
+- Putting in relation placozoan and wound shape with cell flows #8

 You can find the roadmap for the project as an issue [there](https://github.com/CENTURI-Hackathon-2022/placozoan-visualisation/issues/1).

-You should try to follow the milestones but the order is not important (though some milestones are dependent on others).
+You should try to follow the objectives but the order is not important (though some milestones are dependent on others).

+## Objective dependencies
+&rarr; #2

+&rarr; #4

+#2 &rarr; #3

+#4 &rarr; #5

+#2 | #4 &rarr; #6

+&rarr; #7

+(#3 | #4) & #7 &rarr; #8

+Legend:
+- #x &rarr; #y: #x needs to be completed before #y can be started
+- #x | #y: #x __or__ #y needs to be completed
+- #x & #y: #x __and__ #y needs to be completed

 [conda]: https://docs.conda.io/en/latest/
 [mamba]: https://mamba.readthedocs.io/en/latest/